Sharp Convergence to the Half-Space for Mullins-Sekerka in the Plane: Mullins-Sekerka Evolution

 This together with \eqref{E:EBAR} gives the HED-inequality \eqref{E:HEDB}.
 The more refined estimate \eqref{eq:refine_HED} follows by Taylor expansion of $\cos$ and \eqref{E:REU}. \end{proof}

 \begin{remark} We wish to emphasize that Proposition~\ref{P:CURVATURE} and Lemma~\ref{L:HED} remain true beyond the graph regime; certain overhanging interfaces are still admissible.
-Their proofs break down, however, if along $\Gamma$ the tangent makes a full $2\pi$-turn as it did in Example~\ref{E:SPIRAL}.
-Lemma~\ref{L:GRAPH} guarantees that the Mullins-Sekerka evolution will eventually enter a graph regime; see also Remark~\ref{R:ENTGR}. \end{remark}
+The proofs break down, however, if along $\Gamma$ the tangent makes a full $2\pi$-turn as it did in Example~\ref{E:SPIRAL}. \end{remark}